silky/chrisdone-homepage/posts/identity-monad.markdown

       else return text
 ```

+Note that the whole type of this expression is `Secret Text`.
+You
+still don't have the secret, you've got a computation over it.

 You've used the value, but it never escaped[^1] the actual Identity
 monad.
 It's like I'm giving you the value, but I'm also not giving you
 the value.